-As of the Registration Document Date, Immod held 34.82% of the Company's capital and 155,520 equity warrants, for which the main terms and conditions are described in section 5.2.4 ("Securities giving entitlement to equity") of the Registration Document, where each warrant carries the right to subscribe for two Company shares.
-The maximum equity dilution that could arise from exercising these equity warrants is 5.28% of post-dilution capital.
+As of the Registration Document Date, Immod held 29.91% of the Company's capital and 155,520 equity warrants, for which the main terms and conditions are described in section 5.2.4 of the Registration Document, "Securities giving entitlement to equity", where each warrant carries the right to subscribe for two Company shares.
+The maximum equity dilution that could arise from exercising these equity warrants is 5.57% of post-dilution capital.

-Furthermore, as stated in the equity warrants paragraph of 3.3.3 "Chairman's report on internal control and corporate governance":
+Furthermore, as stated in the equity warrants paragraph of 3.3.2 "Chairman's report on internal control and corporate governance":

-- The March 25, 2014 Board of Directors meeting decided to assign 40,000 founders' warrants representing a maximum potential dilution of 0.71% of post-dilution capital as of the Registration Document Date; - The August 27, 2014 Board of Directors meeting decided to issue 17,000 redeemable equity warrants, which means, as of the Registration Document Date, a 0.30% maximum potential equity dilution of post-dilution capital.
+- The March 25, 2014 Board of Directors meeting decided to assign 40,000 founders' warrants, 3,000 of which have been exercised since allocation, representing a maximum potential dilution of 0.66% of post-dilution capital as of December 31, 2015; - The August 27, 2014 Board of Directors meeting decided to issue 17,000 redeemable equity warrants, none of which have been exercised since allocation, representing a 0.30% maximum potential equity dilution of post-dilution capital as of December 31, 2015.